IevgenMokeiev/Dnd-sample-app/README.md

 # Dnd-sample-app
-uses DnD 5th edition API from http://www.dnd5eapi.co/
+Uses DnD 5th edition API: http://www.dnd5eapi.co/

-simple spell navigator to be used during games.
+A simple spell compendium to be used during games.

-includes possibility to cache retrieved data, so can be used offline.
+- includes possibility to cache retrieved data, so can be used offline.

-App heavily relies on SwiftUI and Combine.
+- app heavily relies on SwiftUI and Combine.

-Project is separated into different layers, dependency injection is heavily used.
+- project is separated into different layers, dependency injection is heavily used.

-Service layer is responsible for different tasks such as communication with network/ db, translation and filtering.
+- service layer is responsible for different tasks such as communication with network / db, translation and filtering.

-Model layer includes DTO, database and data layer.
+- model layer includes DTO, database and data layer.

-Data layer uses the next approach: data are retrieved from DB, if not present we fallback to the network data.
+- data layer uses the next approach: data are retrieved from DB, if not present we fallback to the network data.

-Master branch is written in Redux, for common implementation see mvvm branch.
+- master branch is written using Redux architecture, for simpler implementation see mvvm branch.
+Master branch also has more feature.